9718 Lake Shore Boulevard

 Garfield designed this Tudor Revival home on his father-in-law’s property in 1897.
 Phase I was completed in 1898.
 The newlyweds’ half-timbered mansion illustrated how fashions in domestic architecture had changed during the two decades that had passed since the construction of the Brightwood less assuming summer home.

-Visitors to the home entered through a massive four-inch-thick oak door and stepped into a paneled windowless vestibule, which pre-additions, had served Garfield’s designated smoking den; the floor directly above had been Sarah’s sitting room.
+Visitors to the home entered through a massive four-inch-thick oak door and stepped into a paneled windowless vestibule.
+Pre-additions had served Garfield’s designated smoking den; the floor directly above had been Sarah’s sitting room.

 A short passageway to the right of the vestibule led to a stepped entry to the family area and became a foyer facing the original 1898 entrance.